er-hiba/Learn2Code/README.md

 Whether you're new to programming or looking for interesting beginner-level projects, you might find something here that piques your interest.

 ## Projects Included
-### Prime_Number
-``Description`` This program determines whether a user-entered integer is a prime number or a composite number.
-Prime numbers are defined as positive integers greater than 1 that have exactly two distinct positive divisors: 1 and themselves.
-This program calculates the number of divisors for the entered integer and uses this count to make the determination.
-If the user enters a non-integer, it will provide an error message.

-``Files`` The file that contains the code for this project is prime_number.py
-You can find it in the directory Prime_Number

 ### Multiplication_Table
 ``Description`` This program generates a multiplication table from 0 to 10 for user-input integers.
 Please note that it does not include error handling for invalid input.